harsha-2010/digi-bank/README.md

 ### Installing & Running JSON Server

 Run `npm install -g json-server@latest` to install the latest version of JSON server.

 Run `json-server --watch db.json` to start the JSON server.
+Navigate to `http://localhost:3000/`.
+The data in the db.json will automatically gets updated with user interactions.

+Run `http://localhost:3000/Users` to view the list of users in the JSON server.
+Run `http://localhost:3000/Accounts` to view the list of accounts in the JSON server.
+Run `http://localhost:3000/Transactions` to view the list of transactions in the JSON server.

 ### Running unit tests